leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

     - It's about how you solve the last 100 feet problem in delivery, not just the last mile.
 Every home is a different case, we might still need humans \[and have a hybrid system\]
     - Something like [Latch](https://www.latch.com/latch-app "Latch") could let you trust people to enter your house and place things

 *LL - Latch is an app that allows you to unlock doors and share access with others, including generating temporary access codes.
-Due to the cost, fulfiling the last mile of delivery is still a big problem for any logistics company.
+Due to the cost, fulfilling the last mile of delivery is still a big problem for any logistics company.
 Drones have been floated as an alternative to human couriers, though most of those are still in the testing phase and it's uncertain how that would scale in a crowded city.*

 **3. Tools that can detect truth will becoming increasingly important in the future**